 After completing the admission process, students must take the National League for Nursing's Foundation for Nurses test and score a 55 percentile or higher to enter into the Transition Nursing program.
+LPN graduates from a NLNAC accredited South Carolina practical nurse program would not be required to take the NLN Foundation for Nurses test.
 Students must have an active unencumbered PN license, a high school diploma or GED, and a 2.0 GPA for program entry.

-GENERAL EDUCATION AND
+GENERAL EDUCATION AND PROGRAM-READY COURSES

-PROGRAM-READY COURSES CREDIT HOURS

-BIO 210 Anatomy and Physiology I 4.0
+BIO 210 Anatomy and Physiology I4.0

-BIO 211 Anatomy and Physiology II 4.0
+BIO 211 Anatomy and Physiology II4.0

-ENG 101 English Composition I 3.0
+ENG 101 English Composition I

-MAT 102 Intermediate Algebra 3.0
+MAT 102 Intermediate Algebra

 or MAT 120 Probability and Statistics

-NUR 201 Transition Nursing 3.0
+NUR 201 Transition Nursing

-PSY 210 General Psychology 3.0
+PSY 210 General Psychology

-Elective Humanities/Fine Arts 3.0
+Elective Humanities/Fine Arts

+FIRST SEMESTER CREDIT HOURS

-NUR 265 Nursing Concepts and Clinical Practice II6.0 NUR 214 Mental Health Nursing4.0
+NUR 265 Nursing Concepts and Clinical Pra actice II6.0

+NUR 214 Mental Health Nursing 4.0